tlswg/tls13-spec/draft-ietf-tls-tls13.md

 symmetric, so the optimal tradeoff may involve an asymmetric range of permissible mismatch values.

-Note that relevance checking alone is not sufficient to prevent replays because it does not detect them during the error window, which, depending on bandwidth and system capacity could include billions of replays in real-world settings.
+Note that freshness checking alone is not sufficient to prevent replays because it does not detect them during the error window, which, depending on bandwidth and system capacity could include billions of replays in real-world settings.